New York firefighter who died on 9/11 gets second funeral service after new remains recovered

 Haub’s remains were initially identified and recovered from Ground Zero six months after the two planes hijacked by Islamic terrorists crashed into the two iconic New York City skyscrapers.

-In March 2002, his family held a wake which was attended by then-Mayor Michel Bloomberg and FDNY Commissioner Nicolas Scoppetta.
+In March 2002, his family held a wake which was attended by then-Mayor Michael Bloomberg and FDNY Commissioner Nicolas Scoppetta.

 On the eve of the 18th anniversary of 9/11, firefighters from all across New York City gathered with Haub’s family and friends to remember the fallen hero once again, after additional remains belonging to him were identified by the city’s medical examiner’s office Thursday.